juanpicado/juanpicado/README.md

 ![downloads](https://dockeri.co/image/verdaccio/verdaccio)

 I've been contributing to Verdaccio since **2017**.
-I started fixing a broken test, then few more and somehow rewriting part of the project.
-Verdaccio was a fork of [*sinopia*](https://github.com/rlidwka/sinopia) which still share part of the architecture and ideas.

-I've improved the plugin system adding the **Storage API** that allows create [storage plugins](https://github.com/verdaccio/monorepo/tree/9.x/plugins) and take the registry to the cloud.
-I've created few plugins as memory plugins for fast usage on CI tools, Google Cloud and *npm audit* support.

-I also contributed on the official [Kubernetes Chart](https://github.com/verdaccio/charts) for Helm, the [plugin generator](https://github.com/verdaccio/generator-verdaccio-plugin) and the [Web User Interface](https://github.com/verdaccio/ui).

-Furthermore, higly involved in a **big refactoring of Verdaccio (6.x)** while I maintain the current releases.

 I like to advocate about good practices using private registries and **helping the community to gain ownership of their own Node.js Private Registry**.

-I do contribute other projects when I have little bit of time, but I'm mostly focused on Verdaccio 99% of my spare time.

 ### How to reach me